prixroxx/prixroxx/README.md

 ![Prashant Kumar](name.svg)

-- :telescope: I’m working as a Software Engineer and contributing as a full stack developer for building web applications.
+- :telescope: I’m working as a Software Architect, Data Scientist and a full stack developer for building web applications.

 - :seedling: Exploring Open Source.
 Trying to be active on GitHub.